-February is Heart Health Month, and it’s never too late to start thinking about things you can do to improve your lifestyle.
-I thought I’d gather up some Healthy Meal suggestions for Heart Health Month to help you get started planning some healthy meals.
+It’s never too late to start thinking about things you can do to improve your lifestyle.
+I thought I’d gather up some Healthy Meal suggestions to help you get started planning some healthy meals.

-Over at my main blog, I featured a healthy Slow Cooker ABC Oatmeal.
+My favourite breakfast recipe is a simple oatmeal porridge.
 This particular variation contains Apples, Brown Sugar, and Cinnamon.
 However, you could easily change things up.
 For instance, if you don’t want to use the slow cooker, you can cook it normally, I just like waking up to a hot and ready breakfast for the family.
 You could also consider: